DEFRA/cdp-app-shuttering/README.md

 These commands run across both the root repository and all workspace packages.

-## More Information on the CDP Shuttering Template
+## More Information on the CDP App Shuttering Template

-For detailed documentation on the CDP shuttering template, including manual setup and build options, see the [cdp-app-shuttering-template README](./cdp-app-shuttering-template/README.md).
+For detailed documentation on the CDP app shuttering template, including manual setup and build options, see the [cdp-app-shuttering-template README](./cdp-app-shuttering-template/README.md).